Prostate cancer can be a devastating diagnosis. Each year, thousands of people pass away due to prostate cancer.

 Dark green leafy veggies also hold chemicals that may serve as cancer-fighting agents in the human body.
 These foods include spinach, lettuce, chard, chicory, mustard greens, and kale.
 The vegetables are rich in carotenoids, as well as fiber and folate.

 The ellagic acid in raspberries and strawberries can also be useful in men with cancer risk.
 This chemical could possibly reduce the growth of prostate cancer cells.
 It could also help by inhibiting the activity of substances known to contribute to cancer.

 Fiber needs to be included in any diet that a person decides to follow.
 It is a type of carbohydrate that the body does not process or absorb.
 Instead, the fiber content in food travels throughout the gastrointestinal tract.
 It helps to clean the gut and keep the digestive system working properly.

 There are a few reasons why a man with prostate cancer should include fiber in their diet, including:

 - Fiber binds to carcinogens.
 These compounds cause damage to cells.
 The cellular damage caused by carcinogens may result in the development of cancer.

 - In addition to binding to carcinogens, fiber also sticks to certain toxins in the body.
 When attached, the fiber expells from the body, along with these compounds.

 - Fiber assists in regulating the number of hormones that are present in the body.
 While hormones are essential, high amounts of certain hormones, such as testosterone, may increase prostate cancer risk.

-- Studies show that fiber may help reduce the rate at which a cancerous tumor in the prostate gland grows.
+- Research indicates that fiber may contribute to slowing the growth rate of cancerous tumors in the prostate gland.
 In one study, there was a reduction in cancer growth after just 10 days of introducing individuals to a high-fiber diet.